dreadnode/burpference/README.md

 - **Optimization**:
   - Extend functionality of selecting multiple configurations and sending results across multiple endpoints for optimal results.
   - Introduce judge reward systems for findings.

-The following known issues are something that have been reported so far and marked against issues in the repo.

 ---